shopware/docs/guides/installation/from-scratch.md

 # Installation from scratch

 If it's impossible to get docker up and running on your development environment you can install Shopware 6 locally.

-However, be aware this will be by far the more complex solution since additional or changed system requirements need to be managed by you.
+{% hint style="info" %} Be aware this will be by far the more complex solution since additional or changed system requirements need to be managed by you. {% endhint %}

 ## Prerequisites